Book: Momo (in Spanish)

 in1985.
 Out-of-print in the U.S. since then.
 Yet more timely today,

 readers.
 The Spanish language edition, published in Madrid, fortunately includes all of the line drawings that appear in the original hardcover edition of the book.
 These drawings are not included in the English language edition published in London.
-Also, the covers of the two editions are very different looking.
-The English language edition has a forlorn, emaciated-looking, yet very determined, serious-looking girl on the cover who could even be an old woman due to the artist's depiction.
-It's an unsettling image, right out of a devastated, under-developed, famine-stricken country.
-Not really an accurate portrayal of the lead character of this novel.
-The Spanish edition features a cover dominated by an eerily Twilight Zone-like street scene with the Men in Gray, and only a tiny circular inset picture of a very different-looking "Momo" - a young, vibrant, smart, mischievous and cute version, right out of central casting.
-It's the complete opposite version from the English cover.
-In neither case can you really tell this book by its cover.
-The story is the same, in Engish or in Spanish and it's a powerful one.
+The Spanish edition features a cover dominated by an eerily Twilight Zone-like street scene with the Men in Gray, and only a tiny circular inset picture of "Momo" - a young, vibrant, smart, mischievous young girl.
 The story is of an orphan girl named Momo who lives in an

 that draws people, especially other young people to her.
 She finds